 Post a schedule so others can see when you’ll be taking a break or are finished.
 Tell family not to call unless it’s an emergency.
 Enforce these rules from the get-go so they become a habit for everyone.

 Just because you’re working from home, doesn’t mean you should roll out of bed at 10 a.m. or take a two-hour lunch break.
 Schedule hours to work, just as you would in an office setting.
 Set your alarm, take a shower and get dressed, and eat breakfast before you begin work.
 This will help put you in a mindset for working, not lounging.

 No matter your profession, there will still be deadlines to meet.
 Set reminders that you have responsibilities and stick to a schedule.
 Do take a lunch break, but keep it to a reasonable time, no longer than an hour.
-Take this opportunity to eat, enjoy the summer weather, spend time with family and friends or make those personal calls.
-If friends and family are adhering to the second tip, they will know that this is a time you are available.
+Take this opportunity to eat, spend time with family or make those personal calls.
+If family is adhering to the second tip, they will know that this is a time you are available.